 What Is Pneumonia?

-“All of us carry bacteria in our throats and noses,” explains Dr. William Schaffner, medical director of the National Foundation on Infectious Disease and chairman of the Department of Preventive Medicine at Vanderbilt University School of Medicine.
+“All of us carry bacteria in our throats and noses,” explains William Schaffner, M.D., medical director of the National Foundation for Infectious Diseases and professor of preventive medicine and infectious diseases at Vanderbilt University School of Medicine.
 “Frail elders often can’t clear secretions from their lungs, and those secretions tend to go down into the bronchial tubes.
-The area fills with pus, mucous, and other liquids, preventing the lungs from functioning properly.
+The area fills with pus, mucous and other liquids, preventing the lungs from functioning properly.
 This means oxygen cannot reach the blood and the cells of the body.
 Complications of pneumonia may include bacterial infection in the bloodstream (sepsis) and fluid and infection around the lungs.”

 Older people are simply more frail than younger individuals are.
 Frailty doesn’t boil down to a single disease or diagnosis, though.
-One study defines this condition as a cumulative decline across multiple physiologic systems, which causes a decreased resistance to environmental stressors and increased vulnerability to adverse outcomes.
-For example, a common marker of frailty in seniors is muscular weakness, which can directly affect an elder’s ability to clear secretions from the lungs and avoid infection.
+One study defines this condition as “a clinically recognizable state of increased vulnerability resulting from aging-associated decline in reserve and function across multiple physiologic systems such that the ability to cope with everyday or acute stressors is comprised.”
+For example, a common marker of frailty in seniors is muscular weakness, which can directly affect an elder’s ability to effectively clear secretions from the lungs and avoid infection.
+Other indicators of frailty include unintentional weight loss (10 pounds in the past year), self-reported exhaustion, slow walking speed and low physical activity.

 Weakened Immune Systems

 Our immune systems weaken as we age, therefore seniors may have a harder time fighting off infections like pneumonia.
-In addition, some drugs, such as steroids and chemotherapy can suppress immune responses further.
+Some drugs, such as steroids and chemotherapy, can suppress immune responses further.
+Smoking cigarettes and excessive alcohol consumption can impact immune function as well.

-Seniors may have other ailments, such as diabetes, Parkinson's disease, Alzheimer’s disease and heart disease, which put them at a higher risk for developing pneumonia.
-Lung conditions like cystic fibrosis, asthma, COPD (chronic obstructive pulmonary disease) and bronchiectasis contribute significantly to this risk as well.
+Seniors may have other chronic medical conditions that increase the risk of developing pneumonia, such as diabetes, Parkinson's disease, dementia and heart disease.
+Lung conditions like cystic fibrosis, asthma, emphysema, COPD (chronic obstructive pulmonary disease) and bronchiectasis contribute significantly to this risk.

 - Shortness of breath